 However, it takes a lot to create videos that can do all that.
 You have to work on creative conceptualization, scripting, shooting, and, last but not least, editing.
 It can take several months to create a single project.

-However, there may be an easier way to create and implement a successful video campaign, especially if you are making ads.
-If done right, you can base your entire campaign on one very well-done video advertisement.
+However, there may be an easier way to create and implement a successful video campaigns, especially if you are making ads.
+If done right, you can base your entire video campaign on one very well-done video advertisement.

 First, you need to come up with an idea and turn it into a script.
 Use that as a baseline to brainstorm your approach to video production.
 It’s all right to spend a day or two shooting different versions of the same video ads.

 Let’s discuss what it takes to do this: